TechEdSat: TechEdSat-10

 TechEdSat-10 exo-brake precision de-orbit technology demonstration deploying in orbit around Earth.

-TechEdSat-10 (TES-10) was a 6U (1 x 6U) (previously announced as 3U) CubeSat that was selected in 2018 to launch as part of the ELaNa program.
+TechEdSat-10 (TES-10) was a 6U (1 x 6U) CubeSat that was selected in 2018 to launch as part of the ELaNa program.

 Launch

 On 15 February 2020, TechEdSat-10 was launched to the International Space Station (ISS) aboard the Cygnus NG-13 cargo spacecraft.

 Deployment

 Deployed on 13 July 2020, TechEdSat-10 tested radio communication devices, precision deorbit technologies for National Oceanic and Atmospheric Administration (NOAA) and others, radiation tolerant electronics, and artificial intelligence hardware for future experiments.

 Mission

 The mission demonstrated increased storage and power capabilities that could enable future science and exploration using small spacecraft beyond low-Earth orbit.
 Included on TechEdSat-10 were improvements over previous CubeSat technologies in the areas of communications and radio systems, and new propulsion techniques.

 As the tenth iteration in the Technology Educational Satellite (TES) series, TechEdSat-10 built upon a history of the program's innovative work with early career researchers, students, and volunteers.

 TechEdSat-10 contained 150 watt-hours of power storage, eight radios, nine processors, and a graphics processing unit.
 Additionally, the small satellite carried four cameras, including a stereoscopic virtual reality camera experiment.

 Like several TechEdSat missions before it, this mission demonstrated the exo-brake technology in its largest iteration to date.
 The exo-brake was designed to deploy an umbrella-like "brake" to increase drag and take a small satellite out of orbit.
 This mission, the exo-brake could be controlled or modulated by commands from the ground in order to target a re-entry point.
 In the future, this could enable sample return missions from orbit and future planetary missions.